mattwarren/mattwarren.github.io/_posts/2016-08-08-GC-Pauses-and-Safe-Points.md

 ## GC suspension in User code

 Alternatively, in code that the runtime doesn't control things are a bit different.
-Here the JIT analyses the code and classifies is as either:
+Here the JIT analyses the code and classifies it as either:

 - **Partially interruptible**
 - **Fully interruptible**